How do I attempt to mitigate psychiatric medication injury?

 Akathisia is exceedingly difficult to treat and there is no single reliable cure.
 What works varies significantly between individuals.
 The following approaches have documented evidence or widespread patient-reported benefit:

 Opioid therapy.
 There is peer-reviewed evidence dating back to the 1980s that low to moderate dose opioid therapy (such as oxycodone) can substantially reduce or completely suppress akathitic restlessness.
-Research suggests this works because akathisia involves underactivity of the endogenous opioid system — opioids directly address the neurological deficit.
+Research suggests this works because akathisia involves underactivity of the endogenous opioid system, opioids directly address the neurological deficit.
 This is not widely prescribed because most physicians are unfamiliar with the evidence, but the research is there: Walters et al. (1986) showed all patients had substantial to complete improvement on opioids in a placebo-controlled trial.
 This may seem counterintuitive but if a patient is suicidal, opiates are a completely reasonable option to avoid suicide.
-However, opioid therapy carries its own significant risks — including dependence, addiction, and respiratory depression — and should only be used if there is absolutely no other option.
+A 2021 comprehensive review (Zareifopoulos et al.) covering 8,481 articles confirmed opioids are particularly effective for acute akathisia due to their immediate onset of therapeutic benefit, and stated that the care of patients with treatment-resistant chronic akathisia "is essentially palliative," supporting opioid use when other treatments have failed.
+However, opioid therapy carries its own significant risks, including dependence, addiction, and respiratory depression, and should only be used if there is absolutely no other option.
 Other medications sometimes used include low-dose mirtazapine and propranolol, though these appear less effective than opioids and can paradoxically trigger or worsen akathisia in some patients.

 Eliminate all unnecessary medications and supplements.
 Polypharmacy worsens akathisia.
 Every additional psychoactive medication is a potential contributor.
 Supplements can also be problematic.
 Work with a knowledgeable clinician to systematically reduce the pharmacological burden on the nervous system.